Defective Items can Hurt People

 These cases can be long and expensive as car manufacturers are very reluctant to admit fault.
 But they can be won with innovative thought and embracing of new technologies.

 If you believe you've been injured by a defective car part or design, call us.
 Jeff Shaw has experience in handling automobile defect cases in Indiana.
-Contact Us Today.
+Contact Us online or call us at (260) 777-7777 today.
 It costs nothing to talk.
 We Get You Back on Your Feet.

 I Told Him He Now Felt Like a Member of Our Family More Than Our Attorney.- Stephanie B.